 Including inflation protection means that both the benefits and premiums will increase at a set percentage on your policies annual anniversary.
 This allows for the real value of your benefits to be protected into the future.
-The annual benefit always increases at 3% PA, while the premium will increase at circa 4% PA, dependent on the insurer.
+The annual benefit always increases at 3% pa, while the premium may increase at circa 4% pa, dependent on the insurer.

 Other Life Insurance Policy Types

-Apart from the most popular form of family life cover “Term Life Insurance”, there are also other specialist life insurance policies that One Quote make available as follows:
+Apart from the most popular form of family life cover “Term Life Insurance”, there are also other specialist life insurance policies where One Quote offer quotes and advice, as follows:

-Term Life Insurance, with partial whole of life continuation
+Term Life Cover, with partial whole of life cover

-With this type of policy you stop paying the premium after your chosen cover term, but a proportionate lump sum of up to €50,000 will still be paid out, no matter when the life insurance claim occurs.
-Although with standard term life insurance, you can maintain full cover up to age 90, this can be a preferred option for some people, as for an extra cost you are guaranteed a pay-out.
-To find out more click here.
+With this type of policy, you stop paying the premium after your chosen cover term, but a proportionate lump sum of up to €50,000 will still be paid out, no matter when the life insurance claim occurs.
+Although with standard term life insurance, you can maintain the full cover up to age 90, this can be a preferred option for some people, as for an extra cost you are guaranteed a pay-out – Get Quote!

 Whole of Life Assurance

-Whole of life assurance is expensive in comparison with term life insurance and is best suited for the purposes of paying inheritance tax, should this be of relevance after tax-free thresholds are applied.
+Whole of Life Assurance is expensive in comparison with term life insurance and is best suited for the purposes of paying inheritance tax, should this be of relevance to the beneficiaries of your estate after their tax-free thresholds are applied.

 Estate Planning requires adequate life insurance.
 If you die leaving assets behind, your spouse will not be subject to inheritance taxes, but your children may well be.
-Inheritance tax is charged at 33% on all inherited assets above their tax-free threshold and a special type of life insurance policy, known as a Guaranteed Whole of Life – Section 72 Policy, is designed to provide for payment of this tax.
+Inheritance tax is charged at 33% on all inherited assets above their tax-free threshold and a special type of life insurance policy, known as a Guaranteed Whole of Life – Section 72 Policy, is designed to provide for the payment of this tax – Get Quote!

-Mortgage Protection is a form of life insurance used to protect you lender should a death claim occur during the mortgage loan term.
+Mortgage Protection is a form of life insurance used to protect your lender should a death claim occur during the mortgage loan term.
 Your lenders minimum requirement will be for life insurance, but you can also choose to include serious illness cover.
-It typically makes most sense to have this policy separate to your family protection policy.
+It typically makes the most sense to have this policy separate to your family protection policy – Get Quote!

 Reasons for needing life insurance